ivlab/Spatialize/README.md

-# ExampleVR
+# Spacialize

-This is an example MinVR project which can be used for a base for other projects.
+Spacialize is an open source software packages for loading and manipulating 3D models in various Virtual Reality environments.

 ### Build and Install